Quantization of Interacting Galilean Field theories: Classical Aspects: A review

 To ``reduce" the Lagrangian along the null coordinate $s$, we impose that the scalar field $\phi$ is preserved along the symmetry generator $\partial_s$ i.e

 This leads us to an expression for the Lagrangian $\mathcal{L}$, of a non-relativistic scalar field

 Evidently, time derivatives have disappeared in (\ref{eqn:nonrel}).
 Thus, (\ref{eqn:nonrel}) does not exhibit any dynamics at all.
 The resultant equation of motion is just the Laplace equation.
 It would not harm us any to conclude that the non-relativistic real scalar field theory is an `uninteresting' field theory.
 In what follows, we shall try to construct some `interesting' field theories using null reduction.
-Our major focus shall be to construct non relativistic spinor field theory and its interaction with Galilean Electrodynamics.\\[5pt] \textbf{Electrodynamics}\\[5pt] To begin with, we start with a relativistic theory which in this case happens to be Maxwell's Lagrangian $\mathcal{\tilde{L}}$ i.e, where $F_{\mu \nu}=\partial_\mu A_\nu -\partial_\nu A_\mu $ and $A_{\mu}$ is the vector potential whose components in an adapted chart $x^\mu\equiv (s,t,x^i)$ on a $(d+2)$ dimensional spacetime are $A_{\mu}=(\varphi,A_t, A_i)$.
+An immediate extension to the case of real scalar field is that of a complex scalar field.
+In fact, the null reduction of complex scalar field is more conventional since it leads to Schr\"{o}dinger action (see \cite{Bergshoeff_2016}\cite{20.500.11850/488630} for more details on the null reduction of complex scalar field).
+However, our major focus shall be to construct non relativistic spinor field theory and its interaction with Galilean Electrodynamics.\\[5pt] \textbf{Electrodynamics}\\[5pt] To begin with, we start with a relativistic theory which in this case happens to be Maxwell's Lagrangian $\mathcal{\tilde{L}}$ i.e, where $F_{\mu \nu}=\partial_\mu A_\nu -\partial_\nu A_\mu $ and $A_{\mu}$ is the vector potential whose components in an adapted chart $x^\mu\equiv (s,t,x^i)$ on a $(d+2)$ dimensional spacetime are $A_{\mu}=(\varphi,A_t, A_i)$.
 Following along the lines of previous example, we ``reduce" the Lagrangian in the null direction $s$ by demanding

 The resultant Lagrangian $\mathcal{L}$ takes up the following form

 Note that the same Lagrangian was constructed in \cite{banerjee2019uniqueness} using Helmholtz conditions\footnotemark.
 The corresponding equation of motion are